-Is getting your child to eat healthy foods like fruits, vegetables, whole grains and beans the parenting equivalent to climbing Mt.
+Is getting your picky eaters to choose healthy foods like fruits, vegetables, whole grains and beans the parenting equivalent to climbing Mt.
 Everest?
 If you answered yes, you’re probably well aware that your child’s diet may be coming up short on some of the best disease-fighting nutrients.

 Plant-based foods provide vitamins and minerals that help strengthen your child’s immune system and protect the body’s cells from damage that can lead to cancer later in life, according to the American Institute for Cancer Research.